 Here are the two fundamental rules of weddings: one, they involve money (often more money than you’d like to spend, TBH) and two, they involve a whole lot of stuff.
 Wedding programs, tea lights, bridesmaid shoes, your wedding vows, a copy of the ceremony script, the amplifier, place cards, the list goes on and on.
 (And often, it’s a list you don’t even think about till that panicked month before the wedding.)
-Not only are there a ton of individual items in the space, but each one of those items has to be handled by a human during setup and breakdown.
+Not only are there a ton of individual items in the space, but each one of those items has to be handled by a human for you wedding set up and wedding break down.

-So if you’re not hiring a pro to set up and break down your wedding, I’m here to save you from the last minute panic and disorganization, when you realize that you don’t have a full plan in place to set up and breakdown your wedding.
+So if you’re not hiring a pro for your wedding set up and break down, I’m here to save you from the last minute panic and disorganization, when you realize that you don’t have a full plan in place for your wedding day.
 Because there’s a lot to account for when setting up a wedding yourself.

-When planning for the day of your wedding, here are the questions you need to be asking:
+When planning for wedding set up and break down, here are the questions you need to be asking:

 - What is being brought to the wedding?